A couple of weeks ago, just about clocking off time on a Friday evening, I had an emergency call from a PR contact I know.

 In this case, there were some difficulties (quite apart from the timing) but also some cause to be optimistic that the company would come through the problems unscathed.

-This meant we were starting the process of dealing with it on the Friday evening before a Bank Holiday, when all the key agencies whose advice we’d need to draw on would be more difficult to raise.
+In addition, we were starting the process of dealing with it on the Friday evening before a Bank Holiday, when all the key agencies whose advice we’d need to draw on would be more difficult to raise.

-Because we would need legal advice both about what to do about the email, and what we could legally say to any journalists who got into contact.
+We would need legal advice both about what to do about the email, and what we could legally say to any journalists who got into contact.